Pyrography: Leather

 Pyrography is also applied to leather items, using the same hot-iron technique.
 Leather lends itself to bold designs, and also allows very subtle shading to be achieved.
 Specialist vegetable-tanned leather must be used for pyrography (as modern tanning methods leave chemicals in the leather which are toxic when burned), typically in light colours for good contrast.

 Safety

 Extremely fine wood dust is liberated when sanding wood.
 All wood dust is hazardous, can cause respiratory problems.
 For this reason, many woodburners wear quality dust masks/respirators while power carving, and use a good dust collection system to prevent indoor air pollution.

-There are serious risks associsted with burning pressure-treated wood.
+There are serious risks associated with burning pressure-treated wood.
 It is treated with chemicals that, although safely bound in the wood fibers for construction purposes, are inherently dangerous to woodworkers and woodburners when liberated through sanding or vaporized by heat.
 Similar dangers are inherent to stained, painted or sealed wood.
 A well ventilated room with a running fan will encourage air circulation and displace lingering smoke.

-Fractal burning is a specific pyrography technique that can be extremely dangerous and has resulted in many documented deaths.
+Fractal burning is a specific pyrography technique that is extremely dangerous and has resulted in many documented deaths.